Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 ### User Story 1
     Name: Alex (Male, Software Engineer)
     Background: Alex works as a software engineer in a fast-paced tech company.
 He often feels stressed and mentally exhausted due to the demanding nature of his job.
 Seeking ways to find inner peace and balance, Alex discovers Sacred Pathways.
 The website's comprehensive resources on meditation, mindfulness, and yoga resonate with him.
 He visits the site regularly to practice guided meditation sessions, which helps him reduce stress and improve his focus at work.
 Alex appreciates the user-friendly design and engaging content, making him recommend Sacred Pathways to his colleagues who are also seeking relaxation techniques.
+The navigation links and homing incons make the website so interactive, responsive and user-friendly.

 ### User Story 2
     Name: Sarah (Female, Yoga Instructor)
     Background: Sarah is a dedicated yoga instructor with a passion for sharing the benefits of yoga with others.
 She comes across Sacred Pathways during her research for new yoga sequences and teaching methods.
 Impressed with the yoga section of the website, she finds creative ideas and inspiration to incorporate into her classes.
 Sarah appreciates the curated resources and in-depth articles, which deepen her understanding of yoga philosophy.
 She visits Sacred Pathways regularly to access new content and participates in the yoga sessions to connect with like-minded individuals.
 As a yoga enthusiast and instructor, she happily recommends the platform to her students and fellow instructors.
+The calming and natural colors of the webisite make it so attractive.

 ### User Story 3
     Name: David (Male, Spiritual Seeker)